Condenser: Definition, Principle, Types, Working, Advantages

 Working of Condenser-

-Firstly, High temperature vaporised gas is entered through vapour inlet.
-Now, the Coolant is throwdown in the condenser shell through the coolant inlet(Shown in fig.).
+Firstly, High-temperature-vaporised gas is entered through a vapour inlet.
+Now, the Coolant is throwdown in the condenser shell through the coolant inlet(Shown in Fig).

 When High-temperature vapour passes through tubes inside the shell, Vapour releases its heat to the coolant present in the shell through the heat transfer process.

-As vapour passes through tubes inside, It losses its temperature rapidly along the path.
+As vapour passes through tubes inside, It loses its temperature rapidly along the path.
 Due to a fall in temperature, Vapour starts to change its state from vapour to liquid.

-As falling of vapour temperature comes equivalent to the coolant temperature, Condensation is completed.
+As the falling vapour temperature becomes equivalent to the coolant temperature, Condensation is completed.

 Now, the vapour is fully condensed and changed to the liquid state and ready to use as feed water from the condensate outlet.